ptr727/PlexCleaner/README.md

 - Container file formats other than MKV and MP4 are not supported by the client platform, re-multiplex to MKV.
 - MPEG2 licensing prevents the platform from hardware decoding the content, re-encode to H.264.
 - Some video codecs like MPEG-4 or VC1 cause playback issues, re-encode to H.264.
-- Some H.264 video profiles like "Constrained Baseline@30" cause hangs on Roku, re-encode to H.264 "High@40".
+- Some H.264 video profiles like `Constrained Baseline@30` cause hangs on Roku, re-encode to H.264 `High@40`.
 - Interlaced video cause playback issues, re-encode to H.264 using HandBrake and deinterlace using `--comb-detect --decomb` options.
 - Some audio codecs like Vorbis or WMAPro are not supported by the client platform, re-encode to AC3.
 - Some subtitle tracks like VOBsub cause hangs when the `MuxingMode` attribute is not set, re-multiplex the file.
 - Automatic audio and subtitle track selection requires the track language to be set, set the language for unknown tracks.
 - Automatic track selection ignores the Default track attribute and uses the first track when multiple tracks are present, remove duplicate tracks.
 - Corrupt files cause playback issues, verify stream integrity, try to automatically repair, or delete.
-- Some WiFi or 100mbps Ethernet connected devices with small read buffers cannot play high bitrate content, warn when media bitrate exceeds the network bitrate.
+- Some WiFi or 100Mbps Ethernet connected devices with small read buffers cannot play high bitrate content, warn when media bitrate exceeds the network bitrate.
 - Dolby Vision is only supported on DV capable hardware, warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7).
 - EIA-608 Closed Captions embedded in video streams can't be disable or managed, remove embedded closed captions, only allow discrete subtitle tracks.